• >

 What does APR mean?

-APR (Annual Percentage Rate) is the amount of interest you would pay across your loan’s total value over a year.
+APR (annual percentage rate) is the amount of interest you would pay on your loan over a year.
 This typically includes arrangement fees.
-Lower rates of APR mean lower monthly payments.
+Lower APRs mean lower monthly payments.

 What’s the easiest loan to get with ‘bad credit’?